PostHog/posthog.com/contents/tutorials/ios-ab-tests.md

 ## Creating a new iOS app

-Our app will have two screens: The first screen will have a button which will take you to a second screen.
-The second screen will have it's background color set to `red` or `green`, depending on if the user is in the `control` or `test` group.
-Finally, the second screen will have a button which captures an event when it's pressed.
+Our app will have two screens.
+The first screen will have a button which will take you to a second screen.
+The second screen will either have a `red` or `green` background color depending on if the user is in the `control` or `test` group.
+The second screen will also have a button which captures an event when it's pressed.
 We'll use this event as our goal metric for our test.

 The first step is to create a new app.
 Open XCode and click "Create new project".
 Select iOS as your platform, then "App" and press next.
 Give your app a name, select `SwiftUI` as the interface, and the defaults for everything else.
 Click next and then "Create".